Yadnesh-Ranshevare/Next.js/README.md

 - **Note:**
     - There is empty `.html` file assign with js bundles (if hold the code for rendering the component)
     - This `.html` file is send to client browser on clients request
+    - Once the user open this `.html` file the js bundle associate with the `.html` file is then get downloaded to make this `.html` file interactive

 ### Static Site Generation(SSG)
 **In Static SIte Generation rendering occur at the build time**